blendfx/blender/README.md

-# blender
+# Blender Scripts
-Various scripts to improve our inhouse workflow with Blender.
+In this repository we upload various scripts to improve our inhouse workflow with Blender.

 ## VRAIS Tools
 The VRAIS tools are meant to help users of our free VR viewer VRAIS setup their VR scenes and upload the finished rendering to [vrais.io.](http://www.vrais.io)